manasr-sahoo29/testproject/README.md

-# iMediXcare
+# Testing only
-### iMediXcare — A web-based telemedicine cum digital healthcare system.
+### Testing only — A web-based telemedicine cum digital healthcare system.
 iMediXcare is an open-source web-based system.
 It is developed for providing remote consultation to the patients.

 - #### Platform and environment details